BadJoKing/SteamGameFixesForLinux/README.md

 # SteamGameFixesForLinux
 Just some fixes for problems I came across while trying to run Steam games on Linux These may or may not work for you.
-They did for me (on Linux Mint 21.2 Cinnamon), but depending on your distro and general setup your mileage may vary.
+They did for me (on Linux Mint 21.2 Cinnamon, at the moment EndeavourOS), but depending on your distro and general setup your mileage may vary.

 ## Skyrim Special Edition (with AE DLC)
 The Problems: